Biden completes Fed slate with three new nominations

 Cook is among the country’s more preeminent economists and teaches at Michigan State University, with a focus on macroeconomics, economic history, international finance and innovation.
 She worked on the White House’s Council of Economic Advisers during the Obama administration and has held visiting appointments at the National Bureau of Economic Research, the University of Michigan, and the Federal Reserve Banks of New York, Chicago, Minneapolis and Philadelphia.

-Cook’s nomination had long been supported — and pushed — by the chair of the Senate Banking Committee, Sen. Sherrod Brown (D-Ohio), according to people close to the Hill and familiar with the nomination process.
+Cook’s nomination had long been supported — and pushed — by the chairman of the Senate Banking Committee, Sen. Sherrod Brown (D-Ohio), according to people close to the Hill and familiar with the nomination process.

 Jefferson is vice president for academic affairs and dean of faculty at Davidson College.
 He previously worked as an economist for the Fed’s board of governors, as well as for the New York Fed.
-His research has focused on inequality, how business cycles affect poverty rates and the role of education as a shield against unemployment.
+His research has focused on inequality, how business cycles affect poverty rates, and the role of education as a shield against unemployment.
 The Wall Street Journal and Bloomberg News previously reported on Jefferson’s candidacy.

-In November, Biden reappointed Fed chair Jerome H. Powell to a second term and elevated Brainard, the Fed’s lone Democrat, to vice chair.
-Powell’s and Brainard’s nomination hearings took place before the Senate Banking Committee this week.
+In November, Biden reappointed Fed Chair Jerome H. Powell to a second term and elevated Brainard, the Fed’s lone Democrat, to vice chair.
+Nomination hearings for Powell and Brainard took place before the Senate Banking Committee this week.
 Both are expected to be confirmed.